Peanoquio/OilyBird/README.md

 https://github.com/reactphp/zmq

 ## Usage
-You can refer to the files found in the `examples` directory to get an idea on how to use this.
+You can refer to the files found in the `examples` directory to get an idea on how to use this. <br />
+Run the SQL script `db/InitDatabase.sql` so you can also test the database access. <br />

 ## Contributing
 Your contribution to this project is most certainly welcomed.